Way Out Weather

 - Featuring photography by KT Auleta, Dan Murphy, and Constance Mensh

 The guitarist blends the traditional and the avant-garde, fusing the sounds of John Fahey, The Grateful Dead and Will Oldham into back-porch masterpieces.
-Gunn’s virtuosic guitar work is still the main attraction, but his backing band of session players gives the song a Rolling Stones-circa-Exile on Main Street vibe.
-The sick instrumental jam that unfolds after about two and a half minutes is simultaneously earthy and epic.
+Gunn’s virtuosic guitar work is still the main attraction, but his backing band of session players gives the [album] a Rolling Stones-circa-Exile on Main Street vibe.
+Simultaneously earthy and epic.

 This is masterful, textured and gorgeous.
 The double-tracked melodic lead guitars billow in like warm sheets of rain.
 You can sense, as a listener, that every single player has the same overall shape in their mind, and you can feel them all pushing towards it.